Form a Limited Liability Company in Washington

 4. Decide Your Ownership and Management Structure.

 The Articles of Organization form will ask to know whether your Washington LLC is going to be managed by one manager, multiple managers, or all of the members of your LLC.
 Basically, you first need to make a decision on whether you would like to be a manager-managed or a member-managed LLC in Washington.
-To assist you in deciding, we’ve created guides for each of the above methods: the Manager-Managed LLC or the Member-Managed LLC.

 5. Create an Operating Agreement.